alexshpilkin/studies/conres.md

 A final word of warning: my implementations of `THROW ( -* )` and `CATCH ( ... xt -- ... f )` use ANS throw code 1 and pass through any others.
-However, this is to be understood more as a debugging aid than a serious attempt at compatibility: an ANS exception passing through a condition handling construct will still break things.
+However, this is to be understood more as a debugging aid than a serious attempt at interoperability: an ANS exception passing through a condition handling construct will still break things.
+Actual interoperability is possible, but would disrupt the logical layering of code that this presentation uses.

 ## SIGNAL, RESPOND, and PASS